 How do I find out who my potential customers are?

-If you have a new business idea where it isn’t intuitively obvious who the potential customers are, you may need to use marketing tools, like surveys and focus groups, to establish what demographics are drawn to your small business idea.
+If you have a new business idea, it might not be obvious who your potential customers are.
+You may need to use marketing tools, like surveys and focus groups, to establish what demographics are drawn to your small business idea.

 Once upon a time, this research was really costly because you had to conduct focus groups, do in-person surveys, or do phone surveys.
 Each option is fairly costly.